Volkswagen Tiguan Allspace (2018-2024) Review

 What engines and gearboxes are available in the Volkswagen Tiguan Allspace?

 Diesel engines are (or at least used to be) generally more popular than petrols in the Tiguan Allspace, and there are three to choose from, all 2.0-litre units.
-The entry-level one has 150PS and can be had with either front-or four-wheel drive, and with either a six-speed manual gearbox or a seven-speed automatic.
+The entry-level one has 150PS and comes with either front or four-wheel drive, a six-speed manual gearbox or a seven-speed automatic.

-The other two diesels come exclusively in automatic four-wheel-drive form, and have either 190PS or 220PS.
-We haven’t tried the middle one, but we have tried the two at either end of the scale.
+The other two diesels come exclusively in automatic four-wheel-drive form and have either 190PS or 220PS.

 The entry-level version will be fine for most.
 It’s not fast by any stretch of the imagination, but there’s enough muscle to haul the Allspace’s bulky body around with a reasonable amount of purpose.